EME 801 Syllabus, Fall 2022

 |X||Unsatisfactory (student did not participate)|

 Below, you will find a summary of the primary learning activities for this course and the associated time frames.
 This course is twelve weeks in length, with an orientation period preceding the official start of the course.
-Each lesson is one week long.
+Each lesson is one week long and opens at 9:00 am on the Monday of the week the lessonis covered.
 See our Calendar in Canvas for specific lesson time frames and assignment due dates.

 The Global Market